 Marriage and Divorce Since World War II: Analyzing the Role of Technological Progress on the Formation of Households

 Since World War II there has been: (i) a rise in the fraction of time that married households allocate to market work, (ii) an increase in the rate of divorce, and (iii) a decline in the rate of marriage.
-What can explain this?
-It is argued here that technological progress in the household sector has saved on the need for labour at home.
+It is argued here that labor-saving technological progress in the household sector can explain these facts.
 This makes it more feasible for singles to maintain their own home, and for married women to work.
-To address this question, a search model of marriage and divorce is developed.
-Household production benefits from labour-saving technological progress.
+To address this question, a search model of marriage and divorce, which incorporates household production, is developed.
+An extension looks back at the prewar era.

-Keywords: Divorce, Hours Worked, Household Production, Marriage, Technological Progress
+Keywords: Marriage, Divorce, Hours Worked, Household Production, Household Size, Technological Progress